RiteshKaushal57/Devops/AWS/AWS.md

 ### 🔁 Step 9: Response Sent Back
 The EC2 instance sends the response (like your website HTML) back along the same path — through SGs, NACLs, Route Table, and Internet Gateway — back to the user’s browser.

+## What is Route53?
+Route 53 is DNS (Domain Name System) service that translates domain names into IP addresses.
+When a user types your website name into a browser, Route 53 receives that request, looks up the DNS record, and routes the user to the right destination.
+It can also perform health checks, so if one server fails, Route 53 automatically redirects users to a healthy one.

+## What is S3?
+Amazon S3 (Simple Storage Service) is an object storage service on AWS used to store and retrieve any amount of data — like images, videos, backups, logs, or even static websites — from anywhere on the internet.

+We use S3 because it’s highly durable (99.999999999%), scalable, and cost-effective and integrates easily with many AWS services — for example, CloudFront for faster delivery, Lambda for automation, or CloudWatch for monitoring.

+**What if availability zones, s3 bucket or region goes down?**
+Data is always safe because AWS follows S3 replication mechanism.

+**Versioning**
+If versioning is disabled, and you tried to upload a file 2nd time with updated content, then the old old file will get uploaded and replaces the old one.
+But if versioning is enabled, then the different version of same file can be seen in version tab of same file.

+## What is AWS CLI?
+AWS CLI, or Command Line Interface, is a tool that lets you control and manage AWS services directly from your terminal using simple commands instead of relying on the AWS Console.

+When you install and configure AWS CLI, you provide your access key, secret key, and region.
+After that, whenever you type a command — like listing S3 buckets or starting an EC2 instance — the CLI securely sends an API request to AWS in the background.
+AWS processes that request and returns the result directly in your terminal.
+This makes it much easier for developers and DevOps engineers to interact with AWS, especially when building automation scripts or integrating AWS into CI/CD pipelines.

+## What is AWS CFT ?
+AWS CloudFormation (CFT) is a service that helps you automate the process of creating and managing AWS infrastructure using code instead of doing it manually through the console.
+Normally, when you build something on AWS — like EC2 instances, VPCs, load balancers, or S3 buckets — you’d click around in the dashboard to set everything up.
+But with CloudFormation, you describe all those resources in a single YAML or JSON file called a template.

+Once the template is ready, CloudFormation reads it and automatically provisions everything exactly as defined.
+This approach is called Infrastructure as Code (IaC) — meaning your infrastructure setup is stored as code, so it’s repeatable, version-controlled, and consistent across environments.

+*For example, if your team needs the same setup for multiple regions, you can simply deploy the same CloudFormation template — AWS will create all the resources automatically.*

+## What is AWS CLOUD FRONT?
+AWS CloudFront is a **Content Delivery Network (CDN)** service that speeds up the delivery of your website’s content — like images, videos, HTML, CSS, or APIs — to users all around the world.
+Normally, if your website is hosted in one region (say, Mumbai) and someone tries to access it from London, it takes longer because data has to travel across continents.
+CloudFront solves this problem by storing copies of your content in **edge locations** — data centers located in multiple cities globally — so that users always get data from the nearest location instead of the main server.

+The main purpose of CloudFront is to **reduce latency and improve performance**.
+When a user requests your website, CloudFront checks if the content is already available in the nearest edge location (called a cache).
+If it is, it delivers it instantly; if not, it fetches it from the origin (like an S3 bucket or EC2 instance), delivers it to the user, and stores a copy for future requests.

+It’s also used for **security and reliability**.
+CloudFront integrates with services like AWS Shield and AWS WAF to protect against DDoS attacks and block malicious traffic before it reaches your server.

+In short, AWS CloudFront acts as a global layer in front of your application that makes your website faster, safer, and more reliable by delivering content efficiently from the nearest AWS edge location.

+## What is Lambda function?
+AWS Lambda is a **serverless compute service** that lets you run your code without managing servers.
+Instead of setting up and maintaining EC2 instances, you just upload your function code to Lambda, and AWS automatically takes care of everything — from provisioning servers to scaling and running the code whenever it’s needed.

+The reason Lambda is used is because it’s **cost-efficient and highly scalable**.
+You only pay for the exact time your code runs — measured in milliseconds — not for idle server time.
+This makes it ideal for event-driven tasks like processing S3 uploads, responding to API Gateway requests, or automating system tasks.

+When an event occurs (for example, a file is uploaded to S3 or an HTTP request hits an API endpoint), AWS triggers your Lambda function automatically.
+The function executes the logic you’ve written — like resizing an image, validating data, or updating a database — and then shuts down.
+There’s no need to manually start or stop servers.

+In simple terms, **Lambda lets developers focus purely on writing logic, not managing infrastructure**.
+It’s the backbone of serverless architecture on AWS, making applications faster to build, easier to scale, and cheaper to run.

 ## What is AWS Elastic Container Registry (ECR)?